Thomas Vanek

 Thomas Vanek (born 19 January 1984) is an Austrian former professional ice hockey winger who played fourteen seasons in the National Hockey League (NHL) for the Buffalo Sabres, Columbus Blue Jackets, Detroit Red Wings, Florida Panthers, Minnesota Wild, Montreal Canadiens, New York Islanders, and Vancouver Canucks.
-Vanek was drafted by the Sabres fifth overall in the 2003 NHL Entry Draft, making him the highest-drafted Austrian player in NHL history along with David Reinbacher in the 2023 NHL Entry Draft.
+Vanek was drafted by the Sabres fifth overall in the 2003 NHL entry draft, making him the highest-drafted Austrian player in NHL history along with David Reinbacher in the 2023 NHL entry draft.
+He was inducted into the IIHF Hall of Fame in 2026.

 Early life

-Vanek was born in Baden bei Wien, Austria, to Slovak mother Jarmila and Czech father Zdeněk, who emigrated from the Czechoslovakia to Austria in 1982.
-He grew up in Zell am See (Salzburg) and in Graz (Styria), where his father played professional ice hockey.
+Vanek was born in Baden bei Wien, Austria, to a Slovak mother, Jarmila, and a Czech father, Zdeněk, who emigrated from Czechoslovakia in 1982.
+He was raised in Zell am See and later in Graz.
+During his childhood he spent considerable time at ice rinks accompanying his father, who was a professional hockey player and coach in Czechoslovakia and Austria.

-As a youth, he played in the 1997 and 1998 Quebec International Pee-Wee Hockey Tournaments with a team from Austria.
-In 1998, at the age of 14, he moved to Lacombe Alberta Canada.
+As a youth, Vanek competed in the 1997 and 1998 Quebec International Pee-Wee Hockey Tournament with a team from Austria, earning the scoring title and most valuable player honours in 1997.
+In 1998, Vanek moved to Lacombe, Alberta, to play North American bantam hockey.
+He advanced to compete in the North Central Midget AA hockey league with the Lacoka Wolves, recording 74 goals and 36 assists for 110 points in 40 games during his only season with the team.